pnnl/hexwatershed/docs/installation/installation.rst

 GDAL
 ==========================================

-HexWatershed relies on GDAL C++ API (https://gdal.org/) to operate on Shapefile and other spatial datasets.
-In this version, I only tested GDAL version 2.3.1.

 In this instruction, I only use a Linux machine as an example.
 For other platforms, you need to change several files: